 Mark 13:23 and 33 says it plainly: be watchful because we do not know the day or hour when he comes.
 Then Jesus tells a short parable about a man going away.
 He assigns his servants in charge, each with their assigned task and tells the one who watches the door to keep watch.
 Therefore we must keep watch because we don’t know when the homeowner shall return: evening, midnight or when the rooster crows or at dawn.
 Don’t slumber or sleep.
 “Watch!”

 In 1 Thess.
-5:5-6 repeats the same theme of sleeping and keeping alert and sober.
-Those who sleep and get drunk do so at night, but not us.
+5:5-6 repeats the same theme of not sleeping but keeping alert and sober.
+Those who sleep and get drunk do so at night, but we don’t.
 We must remain sober and alert.

 C..
 We must keep alert